CIBC-Internal/python/Doc/c-api/typeobj.rst

    The :c:member:`~PyTypeObject.tp_traverse` pointer is used by the garbage collector to detect reference cycles.
-A typical implementation of a :c:member:`~PyTypeObject.tp_traverse` function simply calls :c:func:`Py_VISIT` on each of the instance's members that are Python objects.
+A typical implementation of a :c:member:`~PyTypeObject.tp_traverse` function simply calls :c:func:`Py_VISIT` on each of the instance's members that are Python objects that the instance owns.
 For example, this is function :c:func:`local_traverse` from the :mod:`_thread` extension module::

       static int